-AFE invites applications for four grant programs available to teachers and school personnel
+AFE invites applications for grant programs available to teachers and school personnel

 Learn more about AFE Grants!